guykatzir9/C_vuln_analyzer/Readme.md

 ---
 ### 5. Run with Docker (optional)

-If you prefer to avoid setting up a Python environment, you can use Docker.
+If you prefer to avoid setting up a Python environment, you can use Docker to run the tool.

 > ⚠️ The Phi-4 Mini model file is not included in the Docker image to keep it lightweight.
 > Download it manually and place it under the `models/` folder as described in step 2.

+You can either:

+- Pull the prebuilt image from Docker Hub (recommended):

+bash
+Copy
+Edit
+docker pull guykatzir9/llm-vuln-analyzer

+ - Or build the image locally using the Dockerfile (for development):

+bash
+Copy
+Edit
+docker build -t guykatzir9/llm-vuln-analyzer .

 ### Relative path examples (file inside project folder):